 Oil furnaces are the least durable of all the common types of furnaces.
 They have many moving parts and are less efficient than gas furnaces.
 If you want something that will stand the test of time, choose a gas furnace.
 It has fewer moving parts, so it’s less prone to breaking down.

 Purchasing a furnace for your Canyon Country, CA, home can be a big decision, and it’s not one that you want to make quickly because your furnace will have to last for at least 10 years.
 After buying your furnace, you will need services like installation, maintenance, and repair.
 Here is where Affordable Air & Heating comes in to help you.
-We’re a full-service HVAC company that can take care of all your furnace and air conditioning needs from installation to repair.
+We’re a full-service heating company and cooling company that can take care of all your furnace and air conditioning needs from installation to repair.
 We have years of experience in the industry and know how to get the job done right.
-Reach out to us at Affordable Air & Heating today for any of these services.